Auto Layout with the Xamarin Designer for iOS

 Auto Layout (also called “adaptive layout”) is a responsive design approach.
 Unlike the transitional layout system, where each element’s location is hard-coded to a point on the screen, Auto Layout is about relationships - the positions of elements relative to other elements on the design surface.
 At the heart of Auto Layout is the idea of constraints or rules that define the placement of an element or set of elements in the context of other elements on the screen.
 Because the elements are not tied to a particular position on the screen, constraints help create an adaptive layout that looks good on different screen sizes and device orientations.

-The Xamarin Designer for iOS is available in Visual Studio for Mac in Visual Studio 2015 and 2017 on Windows.
+The Xamarin Designer for iOS is available in Visual Studio for Mac in Visual Studio 2017 and later on Windows.

 This guide assumes knowledge of the Designer's components from the Introduction to the iOS Designer guide.